Extremely amenable automorphism groups of countable structures: Introduction

-In addition, we consider some related questions from the point of view of descriptive set theory.
-Following a program started by Kechris--Nies--Tent \cite{KNT}, we show that the class of extremely amenable closed subgroups of $S_\infty$ is a Borel class, and that the isomorphism relation on this class is an equivalence relation that is not smooth.
-Using some recent work of Calderoni--Marker--Motto Ros--Shani \cite{CMMRS}, we prove that a non-optimal lower bound for this equivalence relation in the Borel reducibility hierarchy is $=^+$, the equality relation of countable sets of real numbers.
-From the point of view of descriptive set theory, this is a strengthening of Corollary~\ref{thm:main6}.
+Finally, inspired by a research program initiated by Kechris--Nies--Tent \cite{KNT}, we show that the class of extremely amenable closed subgroups of $S_\infty$ is a Borel class (this was also independently proved by Iwanow--Majcher-Iwanow (unpublished); see \cite[Section 3]{Nies}), which implies that the isomorphism relation among these groups is an analytic equivalence relation.
+Regarding its complexity in the Borel reducibility hierarchy, our results yield the following.

-\begin{theorem} The equality relation of countable sets of real numbers, $=^+$, is strictly Borel reducible to the isomorphism relation among extremely amenable Polish groups that are isomorphic to closed subgroups of $S_\infty$. \end{theorem}
+\begin{theorem} The isomorphism relation among extremely amenable Polish groups that are isomorphic to closed subgroups of $S_\infty$ is more complex than the universal $S_\infty$-orbit equivalence relation.
+In particular, it is analytic and non-Borel. \end{theorem}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:2} we define the basic concepts and notions and give a review of the results we need to cite in this paper.
+In particular, we review the descriptive set theory of equivalence relations.
 In Section~\ref{sec:3} we prove Theorems~\ref{thm:main1} and \ref{thm:main4}.
-In Section~\ref{sec:4} we study the notion of equivalence between distance value sets, and prove the first part of Theorem~\ref{thm:main3}.
-In Section 5 we prove Theorems~\ref{thm:main2} and \ref{thm:main5}, which will allow us to derive the second part of Theorem~\ref{thm:main3} and Corollary~\ref{thm:main6}.
-In Section~\ref{sec:6} we prove that the class of extremely amenable closed subgroups of $S_\infty$ is Borel and state some consequences of our results about the isomorphism relation of extremely amenable groups.
-Finally, in Section~\ref{sec:7} we make some concluding remarks and state some open questions.
+In Section~\ref{sec:5} we prove Theorems~\ref{thm:main2} and \ref{thm:main5}.
+In Section~\ref{sec:CDVS} we prove Theorem~\ref{thm:main8}.
+Finally, in Section~\ref{sec:6} we prove that the class of extremely amenable closed subgroups of $S_\infty$ is Borel, derive Theorem~\ref{thm:main7}, and state some questions left open by this paper.

-{\it Acknowledgment.} We thank Filippo Calderoni, Ruiwen Li, Marcin Sabok, Assaf Shani, and Simon Thomas for their inspiring comments on an earlier version of the paper.
+{\it Acknowledgment.} We thank Filippo Calderoni, Wei Dai, Aleksander Iwanow, Andre Nies, Marcin Sabok, Assaf Shani, Simon Thomas, and V\'{\i}ctor Hugo Ya\~{n}ez for their inspiring comments on an earlier version of the paper.